 Our family is now gluten-free and dairy-free.
 I have great news because can still have pancakes!
-I found an amazing Gluten-Free pancake mix by King Arthur Baking Company.
-I use almond milk instead of regular milk and coconut instead of butter.
+I found an amazing Gluten-Free pancake mix by King Arthur Baking Company and just so you know, I use almond milk instead of regular milk and plant butter instead of regular butter.

 The trickiest part of these cute pancakes is the heart shape.
 I used a cookie cutter to create the shape, however, there are lots of ways to make a heart-shaped pancake.